sersolmaz/Acrossim/docs/index.md

 The toolkit comprises the following components: input, modules, processors, output and storage.
 A detailed description of its schematic architecture is illustrated in Figure 1.
 It is noteworthy that CFD solvers give input files in various formats, thereby requiring solver-specific data handling features.
 To tackle these hindrances, the toolkit proposes distinguished modules for each CFD software within supplementary additions in the processors.
 Each module can serve as a standalone provider for a specific CFD solver.

 Besides, each module has three main processors based on data formats; tessellate, image and text.
 Processors utilize state files to automatically integrate native CFD data into target output files.

+Data produced by Acrossim can be directly utilized in Unity and Unreal game engines, through which miscellaneous cross-platform application such as mobile games and AR/VR experiences can be readily built.

+CFD simulations are generally performed with either remote or cloud-based solutions due to the heavy calculations.
+Post-processing of simulation data can also result in computationally intensive workflows that can be demanding for end user devices.
+Acrossim serves as a mean for developers to integrate lightweight CFD data into games engines.
+Above all, a fully automated routine of Acrossim may facilitate a content delivery network by remotely linking CFD solver with end user applications.
+This connection can open gates for two-way coupled interactive systems with content delivery networks (CDN), thereby remotely streaming any CFD content to end user devices and digital twins.

 ## Installation